Youth Programs

 Backpacks and School Supplies are distributed in late August for Black Diamond area youth in the Enumclaw School District.
 Applications in both English and Spanish are available on the School Supplies page.

-Applications for 2022 were DUE on August 1st, school supply donations were due August 15th, and the distribution event was Wednesday, August 24th, 11am-2pm.
-If you missed the deadline or could not attend the Friday event, please call us immediately at 360-886-1011.
+Applications for 2024 are DUE on August 1st, school supply donations are due August 19th, and the distribution event will be on Friday, August 23rd, 11am-3pm.
+If you miss the deadline or can not attend the distribution event, please call us immediately at 360-886-1011.
 Items will continue to be available on Mondays and Wednesdays, 10am-3pm, through the end of September.

 ¿Necesitas ayuda en español?
 Vaya a nuestra página en español.